• Skip to primary navigation

 • Chop the knotweed and apples roughly, and if possible, pulse in a food processor to speed up the cooking process.

-• Transfer the knotweed and apples to a bowl, mix with the cornstarch, then the maple syrup, allow to macerate for a few minutes, then transfer to a sauce pan (4 qt capacity is good) and cook on medium-high, until the apple pieces are soft, about 10 minutes.
+• Add the knotweed and apples to a 4 quart sauce pan with the sugar, water, corn syrup apples and pinch of salt.
+Cook on medium-high, until the apple pieces are soft, about 10 minutes.

 • Continue cooking until the mixture is thick, and the cornstarch and knotweed slime have activated (slime, yum!), then transfer to a highspeed blender and puree until as smooth as possible.
 I like to pass it through a chinois or fine strainer at this point, especially If I’m picking older knotweed, but you don’t have to if your knotweed is very tender.